Scanning for oriented configuration spaces: Introduction

+Again, when the manifold $M$ admits boundary the spaces $\Gamma_k^+(M)$ are all homotopy equivalent, so this provides a limiting space $Z$ for the sequence $\{C_n^+(M)\}$.

-Unlike configuration spaces of unordered particles or labeled configuration spaces \cite{Sa1}, oriented configuration spaces are not local: to determine a point in $C^+_k(M)$, one needs more information than information attached to each point in the configuration.
-Nevertheless, these oriented configuration spaces still exhibit homological stability and we can still describe a limiting space.
+Note that unlike configuration spaces of unordered particles, or more generally configuration spaces with summable labels \cite{Sa}, oriented configuration spaces are not local: to determine a point in $C^+_k(M)$ one needs more than the information attached to each point in the configuration.
+Nevertheless, they still exhibit homological stability and we can still, via Theorem \ref{orientrange}, describe a limiting space.